Connectivity Course: Structural and Functional Brain Connectivity via MRI and fMRI

 Minimum and Maximum Number of Participants

-Because this is a relatively new program, we are uncertain about the level of interest.
-However, based on the large turnout in December of 2012, we expect to easily reach the "minimum requirements for the number of participants," which is 20.
-In the unlikely event that this number is not reached 6 weeks prior to the program, a decision will be made at that time as to whether the program will be cancelled or postponed.
+The "minimum requirements for the number of participants" is 20.
+In the unlikely event that this number is not reached 6 weeks prior to any program, a decision will be made at that time as to whether the program will be cancelled or postponed.
+Please note that no program of this sort at the Martinos Center has ever been cancelled or postponed due to insufficient registrations.

 Funding and Registration Fees